ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_data/03-file-formats.md

  print(text)
 ```

 But all these rules are starting to add up.
 It's getting kind of complicated.
 We don't want to spend our time writing out the special logic to distinguish between real quotations marks and commas and fake ones.
-And what if we didn't think of some nonobvious, uncommon edge case?
+And what if we didn't think of some non-obvious, uncommon edge case?
 Happily, this whole exercise is a pretty common problem and there are a few standard ways to do it.

-We can impart supertextual meaning to text data (like the structure of a list) using data formats, which are standard ways to write out and read data, that typically have standard software tools to accomplish those tasks.
+We can impart super-textual meaning to text data (like the structure of a list) using data formats, which are standard ways to write out and read data, that typically have standard software tools to accomplish those tasks.

 ## CSV